 Russian artist-jeweler Timofei Zhuravlev

-Timofei Zhuravlev is a member of the Artists’ Union of Russia.
+According to his biography, Timofei Zhuravlev is a member of the Artists’ Union of Russia.
 He has been in jewelry business more than 25 years.
-He is the author of unique pectoral cross and panagias for the clergy of the Russian Orthodox Church.
-Timofei Zhuravlev has become known for his rare beauty and elegance jrewelry artworks in the tradition of gold and silversmiths of ancient Russia.
+Noteworthy, he is the author of unique pectoral cross and panagias for the clergy of the Russian Orthodox Church.
+And the artist became known for his jewelry artworks of rare beauty and elegance, made in the tradition of gold and silversmiths of ancient Russia.
 Timofei Zhuravlev’s works are in private collections both in Russia and abroad.

 The bracelet – a variation on the ancient Byzantine jewelry.
 The decor mirror lions, symbolizing the power of the conquering hero and mirror birds – as a symbol of immortality and incorruptibility of the soul.
 Material: silver 875 °, blackening.